moinwiki/moin/docs/admin/configure.rst

 * maintains an index for important metadata values
 * speeds up looking up / selecting items
-* makes it possible that lower storage layers can be simpler
+* makes it possible for lower storage layers to be simpler
 * the indexing middleware will be set up automatically by moin.

 stores backend